drivendataorg/youth-mental-health-runtime/README.md

-build               Builds the container locally clean               Delete temporary Python cache and bytecode files interact-container  Open an interactive bash shell within the running container (with network access) pack-example        Creates a submission/submission.zip file from the source code in examples_src pack-submission     Creates a submission/submission.zip file from the source code in submission_src pull                Pulls the official container from Azure Container Registry test-container      Ensures that your locally built image can import all the Python packages successfully
+build               Builds the container locally clean               Delete temporary Python cache and bytecode files interact-container  Open an interactive bash shell within the running container pack-example        Creates a submission/submission.zip file from the source code in
+                    example_submission
+pack-submission     Creates a submission/submission.zip file from the source code in
+                    submission_src
+pull                Pulls the official container from Azure Container Registry test-container      Ensures that your locally built image can import all the Python packages
-                    when it runs
+                    successfully when it runs
 test-submission     Runs container using code from `submission/submission.zip` and data from
                     `/code_execution/data/`
 update-lockfile     Updates runtime environment lockfile using Docker
 ```